tgchacko/Customer-Attrition-Prediction/README.md

-# Customer Attrition Prediction for a Telecommunications Company
+# Customer Churn Prediction for a Telecommunications Company

 ## Table of Contents